openseattle/openseattle.github.io/_posts/2015-06-02-discotech-activities.md

 Join Candace Faber to discuss the roles of intellectual property, licensing, business models, & sustainability in civic technology.

+### Prvacy & civic technology

+Join Bethan Cantrell, senior privacy strategist at Microsoft, for a discussion on privacy in civic tech projects, and to explore best practices for improving the security, privacy, and user interface of civic apps.

 ### Seattle LocalWiki

 LocalWiki is a grassroots effort to collect, share, and open the world's local knowledge.
 We want every community to have a community-created local knowledge commons that answers the question "where would I go if I wanted to learn everything there is to know about my community?"
 Bring your laptop & join local editors for an editing session focused on Seattle.
 Learn more at [localwiki.org](http://localwiki.org)